Osmotic concentration: Plasma osmolarity vs. osmolality

 According to IUPAC, osmolality is the quotient of the negative natural logarithm of the rational activity of water and the molar mass of water, whereas osmolarity is the product of the osmolality and the mass density of water (also known as osmotic concentration).

 In simpler terms, osmolality is an expression of solute osmotic concentration per mass of solvent, whereas osmolarity is per volume of solution (thus the conversion by multiplying with the mass density of solvent in solution (kg solvent/litre solution).

 where m_{i} is the molality of component i.

 Plasma osmolarity/osmolality is important for keeping proper electrolytic balance in the blood stream.
+Normally, sodium is the major contributor to plasma (or serum) osmolality; glucose and urea also contribute.
 Improper balance can lead to dehydration, alkalosis, acidosis or other life-threatening changes.
 Antidiuretic hormone (vasopressin) is partly responsible for this process by controlling the amount of water the body retains from the kidney when filtering the blood stream.

+Hyperosmolarity and hypoosmolarity

+A concentration of an osmotically active substance is said to be hyperosmolar if a high concentration causes a change in osmotic pressure in a tissue, organ, or system.
+Hypernatremia, diabetic ketoacidosis, and uremia are pathologic causes of hyperosmolarity.
+Similarly, it is said to be hypoossmolar if the osmolarity, or osmatic concentration, is too low.
+For example, if the osmolarity of parenteral nutrition is too high, it can cause severe tissue damage.
+One example of a condition associated with hypoosmolarity is water intoxication.